allegro/turnilo/docs/configuration.md

 The title for this dimension in the UI.
 Can be anything and is safe to change at any time.

+**url** (string)

+A url associated with the dimension, with optional token '%s' that is replaced by the dimension value to generate a link specific to each value.

 **expression** (plywood expression)

 The expression for this dimension.
 By default it is `$name` where *name* is the name of the dimension.